deco3500-2017/Frying_Nemo/README.md

 Wireframe is the skeleton framework of the interface of the web application, it is used for creating a better representation of idea through lines and vectors.

-Wireframe version 2 (Srpint 2, Week10, updated 1-Oct-2017 )
+Wireframe version 2 (Sprint 2, Week10, updated 1-Oct-2017 )

 Conducted by: Kelvin Ding Wei Sheng, Edi Cheung